Get the Best Car Insurance in Singapore

 Due to its small size (700 square kilometers) and high urban density, Singapore regulates the number of vehicles crowding its roadways so that traffic congestion does not reach an untenable level.
 In 1990, Singapore instituted the Vehicle Quota System (VQS) to address this issue.
 The VQS imposes a quota on the maximum number of vehicles that can be used in Singapore at any given time, and is enforced through the controlled distribution of a limited supply of COEs.
 A COE is only good for 10 years; after that, you'll have to either pay to renew it for another 5 or 10 years to keep using your car, or deregister and scrap your car.

 Having to get a COE to register and own a car further achieves the goal of reducing car ownership in Singapore by making the cost of owning a car much greater.
-Because the demand for COEs greatly outweighs the supply, it is very expensive to buy or renew a COE: the average cost of a COE for Category A vehicles (cars up to 1600 cc & 97kW) in 2016 was S$49,587, and the price has been known to rise all the way to S$100,000 in the past.
+Because the demand for COEs greatly outweighs the supply, it is very expensive to buy or renew a COE: the average cost of a COE for Category A vehicles (cars up to 1600 cc & 97kW) in 2022 is S$71,566, and the price has been known to rise even higher in the past.
 The COE premium is cheapest for small cars up to 1600 cc & 97kW and more expensive for big cars that exceed 1600 cc & 97kW.

 Generally, if the LTA reduces the quota of COEs available, the overall price of COEs will increase.
 Other factors can also increase consumer demand and the price of COEs.
 For example, changes in exhaust emission standards could cause a surge of interest in buying compliant vehicles among consumers anxious to avoid paying a penalty.
 This increased demand could also drive up COE prices.